iChrisF22i/testrepo/README.md

 ## Editing the File

-It's a markdown of this file
+It's a markdown file in this repository.